-An Eye For Photography
+An Eye for Photography

 It doesn’t matter what kind of equipment you have: even with a simple phone camera, it’s possible to take award-winning photos.
-We invite you to submit your favourite shots to us at ironwarriors.ca, and each month we will feature a winning entry.
+We invite you to submit your favourite shots to us at ironwarriors.com, and each month we will feature a winning entry.
 Below are some tips to help you become the next Alfred Eisenstadt, Ansel Adams, or Margaret Bourke-White.
 Or for starters – Iron Warriors Photographer of the Month.

 1. Always have a camera with you.

 The very best camera is the one that you actually have on you — and whose batteries are fully charged!

 The more you photograph, the more you learn – it’s as simple as that.
 Use every opportunity to capture images, and take the time to study them.
 What do you like about a photo?
 What story does it tell?
 How is the lighting?
 Is there anything in the frame that shouldn’t be there?
 When you look at a photo, think consciously of where your eyes are being drawn, and try and see if your eyes connect with everything in the photo.